MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/import-visual.md

 To import a Power BI visual directly from AppSource, follow these steps:

-1. Open your report in [Power BI Desktop](https://powerbi.microsoft.com/desktop/) or [Power BI service](https://app.powerbi.com)
+1. Open your report in [Power BI Desktop](https://powerbi.microsoft.com/desktop/) or [Power BI service](https://app.powerbi.com).
-2. Select the ellipsis from the visualizations pane
+2. Select the ellipsis from the visualizations pane.

  :::image type="content" source="media/import-visual/ellipsis.png" alt-text="Screenshot of visualization pane ellipsis":::

-3. Select **Get more visuals** from the menu
+3. Select **Get more visuals** from the menu.

   :::image type="content" source="media/import-visual/get-visuals.png" alt-text="Screenshot of get more visuals.":::